Fifty Thousand Homes

 Substantial increases in house prices and rental costs mean people from all walks of life are struggling to find accommodation.

-London First initiated a business-led campaign, Fifty Thousand Homes, to double housebuilding in London to at least 50,000 homes a year by the end of the next Mayoralty in 2020, in order to protect and enhance the capital’s competitiveness as a global city.
+London First has initiated a business-led campaign, Fifty Thousand Homes, to double house building in London by the end of the next Mayoralty in 2020, to protect and enhance the capital’s competitiveness as a global city.

 The campaign was set up with the support of CBI London, FSB London, Shelter and others.